lsst-sqre/phalanx/docs/developers/helm-chart/create-new-chart.rst

 You will be prompted for a short description of the application.
 Keep it succinct, ideally just a few words, and do not add a period at the end.
+The description must begin with a capital letter.

 Next steps
 ==========